 Anyone adult seriously interested in screenwriting is welcome.
 Some members of the group have a lot of experience, others are enthusiastic beginners.

-We currently meet at the Hunt Library on the campus of North Carolina State University in Raleigh.
-We start at 7PM and break up at 9PM.
-(For folks travelling from Chapel Hill / Durham it is possible to carpool)
+We currently meet on the second Wednesday at the Hunt Library on the campus of North Carolina State University in Raleigh and on the fourth Tuesday in Durham at a member’s home; email Jim for details.
+Every meeting starts at 7PM and break up at 9PM.
+(For folks traveling from Chapel Hill / Durham it is possible to carpool)

 WHAT DO I DO TO JOIN?